 In your early 20s, you may be in college or just entering your first full-time job.
 Either way, both these paths bring a new kind of freedom.
 However, while it’s easy to embrace and experiment with that independence, you can’t forget that earning extra income will give you cash to spend now and to save for later.

 Whether you’re in college or working after high school, don’t wait to start saving for retirement until you have access to a 401k plan.
 Consider using a saving app, or even going to your local bank to set up a savings account.
 Not only are you saving money early, but you’re building a financial reputation with your bank, which will come handy if you seek a loan in the future.

 3. Mid- to late-20s

-It’s OK if your first job does not offer an employer-sponsored retirement plan; you are still investing in your career by gaining useful experience.
-However, Andrew stressed the importance of making sure your next company offers some kind of employer-sponsored savings plan.
+It’s okay if your first job does not offer an employer-sponsored retirement plan – you are still investing in your career by gaining useful experience.
+However, you want to make sure your next company offers some kind of employer-sponsored savings plan.

 After you start contributing to a retirement plan and building the foundation for a nest egg that will grow over time, you will start to learn about yourself and your investment style.
 Are you risky, conservative or somewhere in between?

 4. Early 30s

 As your salary and responsibilities grow, so will some of your expenses, but it’s important to increase your savings contributions with those raises and promotions.
 This is the right time to identify bad financial habits you may have developed and correct them before it’s too late.